 - You may have to turn your head and look behind you, even when using a mirror- Some mirrors have blind spots.
 This is often the case with handlebar-mounted mirrors.
 They can’t show you the whole road behind because the mirror is small and is fixed on the handlebar.
 You can’t turn your handlebar to move the mirror because that would turn the bike.
 This means you’ll have to turn your head and look behind you before you move into a lane.
 You can’t trust the mirror 100%.
 Some cyclists believe that having to look behind defeats the purpose of the mirror.
 Personally, I don’t mind doing a quick head check once in a while.
 I feel safer actually turning my head and looking rather than relying on the mirror.
 It’s important to note that helmet and eyeglass mirrors usually don’t have blind spots.
 This is because you can move the mirror by moving your head.
 Moving your head just a few degrees allows you to scan the entire road behind.
 Many cyclists still do a head check, just to be safe.
 Actually looking feels safer, for some reason.
 Probably because we’re used to having a blind spot while driving.

 - Mirrors are fragile- Most cycling mirrors are made of glass.
 If your bike falls over or if you drop your bike, your mirror can get broken or the frame can bend.
 Your mirror could also knock against something or get caught on something while riding and get broken.
 The mirror sticks out to the side further than your handlebars.
 A helmet or eyeglass mirror could fall off onto the road and break.
 Some mirrors are even designed to break away during an accident to prevent injury.
 Mirrors break more frequently while mountain biking than road biking because there are more obstacles to deal with.
 Luckily, cycling mirrors are inexpensive to replace.
 If you break a mirror, you can buy a new one for $20 or less.
+Some mirrors are more durable than others.
+If you need a durable mirror, look for a model with a stainless steel lens.
+These are much more durable than glass lenses.
+Also, try to choose a model with an aluminum alloy base.
+These are more durable than plastic bases.

 - A bike mirror could cause injury during an accident- Some cyclists fear that the frame of an eyeglass or helmet mirror could cause the loss of an eye during an accident.
 If you hit the ground just right, the mirror or a part of the frame could potentially hit your eye.
 Alternatively, the frame could catch on your ear and cut or tear your skin.
 I’ll admit, this horrific thought has crossed my mind while riding with my eyeglasses mirror.
 It would be a horrible way to lose an eye.
 I have never heard of any injuries being caused by cycling mirrors and have not been able to find any documented cases either.
 That said, I imagine it is possible.
 It’s important to note that the frame holding the mirror does not sit right in front of your eye.
 It sits off to the side of your face.
 If the mirror hit the ground, it would most likely break away from your glasses or helmet.
 Some mirrors are designed to detach or break away if they hit something too hard.
 Your glasses and helmet could also provide some protection.